Tracy Dahl & Andriana Chuchman:

 Even if Dahl hadn’t been given a place on the Women’s Executive Network’s 2014 “Canada’s Most Powerful Women” list, her list of accomplished former students (at the University of Manitoba and elsewhere) would surely testify to her indelible impact on the Canadian singing community.

-One of those former students is Andriana herself, who just ten years ago was a star voice student at the U of M. Today she stars alongside the likes of Placido Domingo on the world’s top opera stages.
+One of those former students is Andriana herself, who started in Tracy's studio at the University of Manitoba in the fall of 1999, and quickly became a star voice student.
+Today she stars alongside the likes of Placido Domingo on the world’s top opera stages.
 Praised by the New York Times and Chicago Tribune for her vocal brilliance, Chuchman cut her teeth learning Ukrainian folk songs with her sister in the Garden City home where they grew up.

 It’s not often that a guest artist sells out their debut concert with the MCO, but that’s what Andriana did in December 2016.
 Seeing who she’s sharing the stage with at our March 2018 concert, which features classic duets and arias, we’d recommend getting your tickets to this one ASAP.